WHAT IS A CORNEAL TRANSPLANT? HOW IS TRANSPLANT PERFORMED?

 The transparent layer in front of the iris layer, which is the colored part of the eye, is called the cornea.
 After the Rays entering the eye first pass through this tissue, they reach the nerve layer, which we call the retina, and vision occurs.

-Corneal Transplantation in Turkey graft, also known as corneal graft, is a surgical procedure in which a damaged or diseased cornea is replaced by donated corneal tissue (graft).
+Corneal Transplantation in Turkey Graft, also known as corneal graft, is a surgical procedure in which a damaged or diseased cornea is replaced by donated corneal tissue (graft).
 Keratoplasty means corneal surgery in Turkey.

 Antalya Dunya Goz Corneal transplantation can be done with a full layer of corneal tissue, as well as transplantation of only the upper layer or lower layer of the cornea.